freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 750.1

 Take a look at the files to make sure they got renamed.
-I think those font files could be organized into a folder as well.
-Make a `fonts` directory in the `website` folder.
+Those font files could be organized into a folder as well.
+Make a `fonts` directory in the `website` folder to put them in.

 #### HINTS

 - Use the "make directory" command
 - It's the `mkdir` command
+- Here's an example: `mkdir <directory_name>`
 - Don't try to create the folder with another method
 - Enter `mkdir fonts` into the terminal
 - Make sure you are in the `website` folder first